 Willapa Behavioral Health is located in beautiful Pacific County, Washington and is bordered by the Columbia River, the Pacific Ocean with over twenty miles of ocean beaches, and the Willapa Bay.
 The coastal life provides plenty of opportunities for exciting outdoor activities including hiking, camping, fishing, biking, hunting and much more.
 We have vibrant tight-knit communities and school districts.
 Willapa Behavioral Health is a dynamic, nationally accredited, rural behavioral health clinic.

 We offer mental health services and alcohol and drug treatment.
 We focus on the problems patients are currently having and help find ways to cope and to enact solutions.
 Our providers are trained and experienced in a variety of different areas working to coordinate and integrate patient care.
 Providers on our team include: Mental health therapists, psychiatrists, case managers, and substance use disorder counselors.

-As an integral part of the Case Management Team an IMHCM must be able to accomplish the following tasks either with or without reasonable accommodation:
+As an integral part of the Case Management Team an MHCM must be able to accomplish the following tasks either with or without reasonable accommodation:

 1. Be able to maintain appropriate boundaries with consumers and staff and have sound judgment.

 2. Be able to develop good relationships and work effectively with clients while at the same time maintaining appropriate boundaries and adhering to rules of confidentiality.

 3. Be able to develop appropriate working relationships with other staff.

 4. Be able to deal with diverse client population and staff.

 5. Be able to represent the agency in a positive and professional manner.

 6. Be able to work in a multidisciplinary team.